ArturKovacs/emulsion/README.md

 Contribution is welcome.
 Feel free to post feature requests, bug reports, and make pull requests.

-## Notes on Networking
+## Notes on cargo features

+All packages on the website come with avif support; however it is not a default feature as the dependecies are not trivial to set up.
+If you are bulding from source (eg using `cargo install`) and would like emulsion to open avif files, I recommend taking a look at the [release workflow](.github/workflows/release-packages.yml) for steps to install the avif development dependencies.

 When installing Emulsion through the Windows installer, Emulsion will have networking enabled and will by default check for updates.
-However none of the other versions have networking and neither does default feature-set.
+However none of the other versions have networking and neither does the default feature-set.
 This also means that Emulsion will not have networking dependent capabilities when invoking
 ```
 cargo install emulsion
 ```